appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 ##  List components

-Typically, a list widget is a collection of other widgets that you can embed to display data or capture user input.
-Once you drag the list widget on the canvas, you can see it has embedded widgets [ image](./image.md) and two[ texts](./text.md) available.
-You can add more widgets as per your requirement.
-Add the widgets only on the first list item container.
-The widgets get replicated for the other list items automatically when a dataset is connected to the list.
+Typically, a List widget is a collection of other widgets you can embed to display data or capture user input.
+Once you drag a List widget on the canvas, it has embedded Image and Text widgets by default.
+You can add more widgets per your requirement on the first list item container.
+The widgets get replicated on the other list items automatically when a dataset is connected to the list.

 ##  Display data in list items